 Air emissions are regulated by the Air Pollution Control Law.
 Among other things, the law requires that prior to installation of any specified facilities that generate certain types of emissions, the responsible party is to submit a filing with the appropriate governmental authority which discloses the type and structure details of the specified facility, the emissions processing method and the emissions contamination state and volume.
 A similar filing is also required when there is to be a structural modification to any of such specified facilities.
 Further, if the relevant administrative authority determines that the facility's emissions do not or will not comply with the applicable emissions standards, the authority can suspend the facility's construction or order that the facility's construction plans be modified.

-In regard to rules concerning the energy efficiency of buildings, the Act on Promotion of Energy Efficient Buildings was enacted on 8 July 2015 in order to promote environmentally friendly buildings.
-On the other hand, there are no statutory rules concerning energy audits for buildings.
+With regard to rules concerning the energy efficiency of buildings, the Act on Promotion of Energy Efficient Buildings was enacted on 8 July 2015 in order to promote environmentally friendly buildings.
+This Act provides for the following measures: